dszotowicz/eslint/docs/user-guide/command-line-interface.md

     node_modules/*
     **/vendor/*.js

-A more detailed breakdown of supported patterns and directories ESLint ignores by default can be found in [Configuring ESLint](configuring.md#ignoring-files-and-directories).
+A more detailed breakdown of supported patterns and directories ESLint ignores by default can be found in [Configuring ESLint](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories).

-## Exit codes

-When linting files, ESLint will exit with one of the following exit codes:

-* `0`: Linting was successful and there are no linting errors.
-If the `--max-warnings` flag is set to `n`, the number of linting warnings is at most `n`.
-* `1`: Linting was successful and there is at least one linting error, or there are more linting warnings than allowed by the `--max-warnings` option.
-* `2`: Linting was unsuccessful due to a configuration problem or an internal error.